Utah Bike Summit

 Check out this video of the announcement.

 Over the past few years, bicycling in the Salt Lake area has increased dramatically.
-In 2013, the Salt Lake region is poised to cross a tipping point for bicycle use, with a multitude of programs and infrastructure planned for the coming months.
+In 2013, the Salt Lake region crossed a tipping point for bicycle use, with a multitude of programs and infrastructure planned for the coming months.
 Find out more about each of the events, programs, and projects below.

 Support Year of the Bike

-Sign the pledge to support better bicycling in our region.
+People from all over Utah signed a pledge to support better bicycling in Utah.